 11 Things You Shouldn’t Keep in Your Glove Compartment

 While you should keep some of these items in your vehicles, keeping them in your glove compartment can also make you a target.

-As a responsible driver, you might think your glove compartment is the perfect place to keep essentials like your owner’s manual, vehicle registration, insurance card, and garage door opener close at hand.
-In a survey conducted by the Alberta Motoring Association in Canada, 77 percent of its members said they keep documents like their registration and insurance card in their glove compartment.
-Unfortunately, though, the glove compartment is often the first place thieves look after they break one of your car windows or jimmy a lock.
+You might think your glove compartment is the perfect place to keep essentials like your owner’s manual, insurance card, and garage door opener.
+But the glove compartment is often the first place thieves look after they break one of your car windows or jimmy a lock.
 “We have reports from our law enforcement partners that car thieves have stolen the car, driven it to the residence, and burglarized the home before the owner even knew the vehicle was missing,” Joe Wehrle, president and CEO of the National Insurance Crime Bureau, told personal finance site Clark.com.
 So to protect yourself, here’s what you should take out of your glove compartment.
 Never leave these 15 things in your car, either.

 Your glove compartment might seem like a convenient place to store important documents, but you should never leave anything with personal information like your home address there.
 “It’s just too easy for thieves to take your ID and use it to make phony credit cards, loan applications—you name it,” Frank Scafidi, a spokesman for the National Insurance Crime Bureau, told Carinsurancequotes.com.